day8/re-frame/docs/WIP/MentalModelOmnibus.md

 collection of event vectors.

-**Second**, remind yourself that the `combining function` of a `reduce` takes two parameters:
+**Second**, remind yourself that the `combining function` of a `reduce` takes two arguments:
   1. the current state of the reduction and
   2. the next collection member to fold in.

-Then notice that `reg-event-db` event handlers take two parameters also:
+Then notice that `reg-event-db` event handlers take two arguments also:
   1. `db` - the current state of `app-db`
   2. `v` - the next event to fold in